How to Sell Real Estate Properties to Chinese Investors

 So many businesses have been using WeChat in the past few years to access the most lucrative new market: Chinese consumers.

-Since the app has become so widely used, WeChat has been capitalizing on their monopoly of the market by adding different functions such as WeChat pay.
+Since the app has become so widely used, WeChat has been capitalizing on their monopoly of the market by adding different features such as WeChat pay.
 Chinese users can purchase products online, pay for cabs etc. using WeChat.

 So why would you possibly want to use WeChat to sell real estate, if it’s used in China only?
 To answer that question let’s look at a few figures: